joshfinnie/joshfinnie.com/src/pages/blog/setting_up_wsl_with_asdf.md

 $ asdf global nodejs 16.3.0
 ```

 Above, I install the `nodejs` plugin for ASDF.
+You can tell ASDF where to install the plugin from; in this case, we are using ASDF's version found [here](https://github.com/asdf-vm/asdf-nodejs).
 I then use the `list all nodejs 16` command to search for all versions of node v16 that ASDF knows about.
 The `install nodejs 16.3.0` installs the latest v16 version of node.
 The `global nodejs 16.3.0` command sets my system's global node to the v16.3.0 version.
 This updates a file `~/.tool-versions` to show this:

 ```bash
 $ cat ~/.tool-versions